-In this guide, you will find information on new and existing wait time and efficiency data elements that facilities are required to collect and submit.
-For each element, the definition, options for entry, purpose and relevant guidance (where appropriate) are included.
+In this guide, you will find information on wait time and efficiency Data Elements that facilities are required to collect and submit to the WTIS.
+For each element, the definition, options for entry, purpose and relevant guidance and clinical scenarios (where appropriate) are included.